Seasonal Depression/SAD and COVID-19 Complications

 Seasonal depression, or seasonal affective disorder (SAD), is a type of depression that’s related to a change in seasons.
 Some people with SAD experience depression in the spring and early summer, but for most, symptoms start in the fall as the weather gets cooler and the sun sets earlier.
-In 2020, we aren’t just dealing with shorter, colder days - we’re dealing with additional stressors like COVID-19 and what has continued to be a contentious election season.
+In 2021, we aren’t just dealing with shorter, colder days - we’re dealing with additional stressors like COVID-19, its variants, and other major disasters.
 If you experience SAD, you may be feeling it a bit harder this year.

 How could COVID make my seasonal depression worse?